3 Blown In Fiberglass Insulation Problems Including Its Health Risks

 Blown-in Wall Insulation Problems

-• Damp Problems That are Difficult to Repair
+• Damp Problems That Are Difficult to Repair

 Blown-in insulation can generate major and difficult-to-resolve damp concerns when applied to the outside walls of properties in which it is not appropriate.
 It is due to substances within the walls getting moist as rain intrusion can no longer be diverted away.